Left Out in the Code: FoxPro and End of Life Migrations

 FoxPro and Visual FoxPro were Microsoft database management systems that were discontinued in 2007, yet there are still many companies that are using systems and software designed around FoxPro.
 Migrating databases and systems when they reach end of life can seem difficult and expensive, but the alternative of continuing to use deprecated, legacy systems can prove far more costly.

-At InterSoft Associates, our experts have the answers and insights you need.
+At InterSoft Associates, our FoxPro consultant experts have the answers and insights you need.
 We can evaluate what you are doing now, what needs to be done for upgrades or updates, and help conduct a migration that ultimately helps your business run better.
-If you’re still using mission-critical systems on outdated code or databases, let us show you possible alternatives, and how making coding changes and upgrades can be easier and way more cost-effective than you might think.
+If you’re still using mission-critical systems on outdated code or databases, let us show you possible FoxPro substitute alternatives, and how making coding changes and upgrades can be easier and way more cost-effective than you might think.
 Learn more about the InterSoft customization and migration process.

 A Brief History of Visual FoxPro